pyveci/racker/README.rst

 - Sandboxing
 - Delivery

-See also [2], where Lennart Poettering and Kai Sievers outline their vision of systemd as a platform for running systems and their focus on containers.

-``systemd`` already provides a stack of features in the areas of *resource bundling* and *sandboxing* [1].
-Racker might fill some gaps on the *delivery* aspects.
+At [2] Lennart Poettering and Kai Sievers outline their vision of systemd as a *platform for running systems* and their focus on containers in 2014.
+Fast forward to 2022, and everything is pretty much there. ``systemd`` now provides a plethora of features for containerization, specifically for *resource bundling* and *sandboxing* [1].

-[3] outlines how systemd-nspawn was conceived to aid in testing and debugging systemd and [4] is the latest overview of systemd in 2018.
-From a user's perspective, `Running containers with systemd-nspawn`_ has a concise walkthrough.
+[3] outlines how systemd-nspawn was originally conceived to aid in testing and debugging systemd, [4] is the latest overview of systemd in 2018.
+For approaching ``systemd-nspawn`` from a user's perspective, a concise introductory walkthrough can be found at [5].

+The most important bits being covered by the systemd software family already, Racker tries to fill some gaps on the *delivery* aspects.

 | [1] `Containers without a Container Manager, with systemd`_ (2018)
 | [2] `Lennart Poettering und Kay Sievers über Systemd`_ (2014)
 | [3] `Systemd-Nspawn is Chroot on Steroids`_ (2013)
 | [4] `NYLUG Presents - Lennart Poettering on Systemd in 2018`_
-| [5] `Running containers with systemd-nspawn`_
+| [5] `Running containers with systemd-nspawn`_ (2019)

 *****